History of Ilhan Omar in Timeline

 In August 2019, Ilhan Omar wrote on Twitter in support of the Palestinian LGBT rights group Al Qaws after the Palestinian Authority banned Al Qaws's activities in the West Bank.

-September 2019: Assertion of Danger Due to Trump's Retweet
+September 2019: Assertion of danger from Trump's retweet

-In September 2019, Ilhan Omar condemned Benjamin Netanyahu's plans to annex the Jordan Valley and suggested Israelis should not vote for him in the legislative election.
+In September 2019, Ilhan Omar condemned Benjamin Netanyahu's plans to annex the eastern portion of the occupied West Bank, known as the Jordan Valley.
+She also stated that Israelis should not vote for Netanyahu in the upcoming September 2019 Israeli legislative election.

 On October 7, 2019, Ilhan Omar filed for divorce from Ahmed Abdisalan Hirsi, citing an "irretrievable breakdown" of the marriage.

-In October 2019, Ilhan Omar voted "present" on H.Res.
-296, a resolution to recognize the Armenian genocide, which caused a backlash.
-She argued such recognition should also include the Atlantic slave trade and Native American genocide.
+In October 2019, Ilhan Omar faced backlash for voting "present" on H.Res.
+296, a resolution to recognize the Armenian genocide.
+She explained her vote, stating that accountability and recognition of genocide should not be used as a political cudgel and should also include the Atlantic slave trade and Native American genocide.

-November 5, 2019: Finalization of Divorce from Ahmed Abdisalan Hirsi
+November 5, 2019: Finalization of divorce from Hirsi

 On November 5, 2019, Ilhan Omar's divorce from Ahmed Abdisalan Hirsi was finalized.

-In November 2019, Danielle Stella, Ilhan Omar's Republican opponent for Congress, was banned from Twitter for suggesting that Omar be hanged for treason.
+In November 2019, Danielle Stella, Ilhan Omar's Republican opponent for Congress, was banned from Twitter for suggesting that Omar be hanged for treason if found guilty of passing information to Iran.

-In December 2019, George Buck, another Republican running for Congress, also suggested that Ilhan Omar be hanged for treason, leading to his removal from the National Republican Congressional Committee's Young Guns program.
+In December 2019, George Buck, another Republican running for Congress, also suggested that Ilhan Omar be hanged for treason.
+In response, Buck was removed from the National Republican Congressional Committee's Young Guns program.

 2019: U.S. Representative